acn-ama/angular/README.md

   * Add header component to the top of the page:
     * _header.component.ts_
   * Click on header item should redirect to corresponding page
+  * Populate homepage component with
+    * a sidebar with:
+      * today date
+      * search box
+        * search input
+        * search button
+    * a main content with:
+      * proper html data and display _wishlist_ content with different css style than _wishlist_ banner
+  * Make sure _wishlist_ button, when clicked, will populate _wishlist_ banner with the participation status updated
+  * Create a footer element always anchored at the very bottom of the page

   **_Expected output_**: